 - How a reader earns a prize; how an admin redeems a prize

-Create an admin level account that is the level which you are training (Volunteer, Staff, Staff Plus.
+Create an admin level account that is the level you are training (Volunteer, Staff, Staff Plus).
 This avoids confusion and ensures that you are showing your staff members exactly what they can expect to see when logging in.
-By the way, make sure they know how to login!
+By the way, make sure they know how to log in!
 This article shows you how to create a new staff account.

 Make sure people know how to use the platform.
-Help ensure that everyone will be able to attend your training by creating instructions that speak to those who are not tech savvy.
-Consider making an extensive training presentation with screenshots of what you ultimately would show during a demo.
+Help ensure that everyone will be able to attend your training by creating instructions that speak to those who are not as tech-savvy.
+Consider making a training presentation with screenshots of what you ultimately would show during a demo.
 You can then share a PDF of your presentation with everyone, especially any individuals unable to join the training remotely.
-Here is a copy of our team’s most recent presentation available as a download for you.

 Consider offering a small incentive for those who attend.
 We know this isn’t possible for everyone, but it can be a nice bonus to offer something small.